-- Original art nouveau interior – a home decor museum that showcases the preserved style in the 1900s.
+- Original art nouveau interior – a home decor museum that showcases the preserved style of the 1900s.

 - Swiss Gastronomy Museum – here, you can find items that portray the Swiss Gastronomy Culture, hotel industry, and other articles about their food and drink culture.

 - Hunegg Castle Terrace.
 See the boats cruising in Lake Thun and the stunning Bernese Alps in the background.